WELCOME TO MILFORD BROOK SCHOOL!

 Learning is supported for all learners at Milford Brook School as the Problem Solving Team members collaborate with each other and classroom teachers to screen and pre-identify students who are in need of supportive services.
 Pre-identified students are assigned to one of the three tiers outlined in the Response to Intervention model implemented within the school.
 During the school year, the Problem Solving Team continues to collaborate with each other and classroom teachers to discuss the progress and effectiveness of interventions for these pre-identified students; the team also seeks to assist teachers who refer struggling students for Tier I, Tier II, and/or Tier III interventions.
 The goal of the Problem Solving Team is to identify the underlying problem which may be hindering a child's growth and to develop an effective intervention plan to support this area.
 Student learning is progress monitored weekly to determine if growth is evident or to support a new set of interventions which may be needed.

 The special subjects provide the children with a variety of motivating and interesting learning experiences.
 Art classes study the products of the masters and engage students in activities of individual artistic expression.
-During physical education, the children stretch, run, twist, and jump with their classmates to help develop young bones and muscles.
+During physical education, children stretch, run, twist, and jump with their classmates to help develop young bones and muscles.
 Vocal and instrumental music classes provide the opportunity for students to learn about each family of instruments and to develop a love of music.
-A highlight of our general music program is the use of a full class piano lab where all students apply knowledge of musical theory into musical practice.
+A highlight of our general music program is the use of a full class piano lab where all students apply knowledge of musical theory to musical practice.
 The Media Center is a treasure of printed materials to interest and excite readers of all talents.
 Students participate in weekly Rosetta Stone sessions to acquire World Language skills.

 Of special focus is our commitment towards developing good character traits within our students.
-Particular attention is given to the six pillars of character which consist of the traits of caring, fairness, citizenship, trustworthiness, respect and self-control.
+Particular attention is given to the six pillars of character, which consist of the traits of caring, fairness, citizenship, trustworthiness, respect and self-control.
 Through the monthly selection of "Citizens of the Month" from each homeroom class, students are recognized for exceptional behavior and for their extraordinary focus on showcasing the six pillars of character through their everyday choices.
 The school counselor works with each classroom across the grade levels to teach and reinforce concepts of Social Thinking and to help students understand appropriate social cues and to foster positive interactions between their peers.
 Additionally, other positive behavior intervention supports (PBIS) are implemented throughout our school to help motivate our learners to be ready and to "do the right thing."
-Students can earn gold Paw Print slips as recognition for going above and beyond to show their character and are then rewarding through a lottery of monthly prizes.
+Students can earn gold Paw Print slips as recognition for going above and beyond to show their character and are then rewarded through a lottery of monthly prizes.
 Supporting the social and emotional learning of our students is just as essential.
-Classrooms have established calming corners to help reinforce important concepts of selfp-regulation and understanding our feelings and emotions; brain breaks are built in throughout the day; and a sensory hallway is available.
+Classrooms have established calming corners to help reinforce important concepts of self-regulation and understanding our feelings and emotions; brain breaks are built in throughout the day; and a sensory hallway is available.

-Furthermore, the Milford Brook Student Council meets monthly and continues to make contributions to the school and local community.
+Furthermore, the Milford Brook Student Council meets monthly and continues to make contributions to the school and the local community.
 In addition to collaborating with the school counselor to sponsor a Thanksgiving Food Drive, students involved in the Student Council assisted with the school's annual Giving Tree gift-giving drive to help support local families during the holiday season.

 The help of volunteers in the classrooms and a very active Parent Teachers Organization (PTO) are two of the school's greatest assets; their support is integral to the success of our school.
 Our highly competent staff and involved parents, who together value the importance of education, help us build self-confident, independent, and well-educated children.
 Milford Brook School is a strong, cohesive learning community that puts children's needs first and which strives to maintain a vision of "Excellence in Education," so that our students successfully learn, grow, and succeed.